Message IconCustomer SupportUser IconContact SalesLock IconLogin

 What You Should Do Before Mid-2026

-1. If you're using a third-party AP provider: Ask them directly: "How are you handling the EN 16931 update?
+1. If you're using a certified AP provider: Ask them directly, "How are you handling the EN 16931 update?
 When will your infrastructure be compliant?"
 Any credible provider should have a clear answer.

 2. If you built your own AP: Start tracking the draft specification now.
-The CEN Technical Committee (TC 434) is publishing updates, we recommend you subscribe to their communications.
+The CEN Technical Committee (TC 434) publishes updates, subscribe to their communications.
 Build your update timeline so you're not scrambling in Q3.

 3. Audit your invoice validation logic: Map your current validation rules to the EN 16931 data model.
 Identify fields or rules that are likely to change, and plan your update path.

-4. Start thinking about CTC: If your customers operate in France, Spain, or other ViDA-aligned markets, the next wave of requirements goes beyond EN 16931.
-CTC capability is quickly becoming a requirement for all those that supply e-invoicing infrastructure.
+4. Start thinking about CTC: If your customers operate in France, Belgium, Slovakia, or other ViDA-aligned markets, the next wave of requirements goes beyond EN 16931.
+CTC capability will become a baseline requirement, not just an advantage.

 The Infrastructure Perspective